Azure/open-service-broker-azure/docs/differences-of-china-cloud.md

 - PostgreSQL

-  - Memory optimized plan is not supported in Azure China Cloud.
+  - Memory optimized plan is not supported in chinanorth and chinaeast.
-  - For chinanorth and chinaeast, Gen5 hardware is not supported.
+  - Gen5 hardware is not supported in chinanorth and chinaeast.
 (OBSA will auto-switch to Gen4)

 - Storage